galobponce/bidding-app/README.md

     - Admins can filter through items by title and description.
     - Admins can order items by close date and price.
     - Normal users can bid for items.
+    - Admins can see bid history in items.
     - Items update (for example a bid, or a change from an Admin) are real time updated in all clients via.
     - Normal users can use the auto bid feature to automatically bid (price + 1) for an item when another user bids.
+    - Auto bid max amount configurable.
+    - Configurable alert when user used a certain percentage of the max amount.
     - Simple pagination for item gallery.
     - Light and Dark Mode.
     - Fully responsive design.